By Molly Patrick

 May 26, 2015,

-Are fresh organic blueberries a healthy food to add to your diet?
+Generally speaking, are fresh organic blueberries a healthy food to eat?

-I’m going to stretch my body horizontally out on a limb and assume that you answered yes.
+I’m going to stretch my body horizontally out on a limb and assume you answered yes.

 Now, what if I told you that one cup of blueberries has more carbohydrates than one piece of Wonder bread?